Methodology & sources.

 How to read it: the dossier is illustrative — the actual savings vs. VectraSEO depend on your current spend and post volume.
 The Agencies ROI calculator uses your real numbers.

-The "Google's actual indexing verdict" page-indexing panel
+Where does the "Google's actual indexing verdict" page-indexing panel come from?

 Source: Google's URL Inspection API (part of the Search Console API).
 For each URL on a project's sitemap, VectraSEO records Google's verdict, coverageState, indexingState, userCanonical, googleCanonical, last-crawl time, and robotsTxtState.
 We surface what Google decided, not what a third-party crawler guessed.